 GOAL 4: CONSERVE FOREST LANDS IN ORDER TO MAINTAIN A VIABLE FORESTRY INDUSTRY WHILE PROTECTING ENVIRONMENTAL VALUES.

-OBJECTIVE A: Forest lands should be conserved and enhanced for long-term economic use.
+OBJECTIVE A: Conserve and enhance forest lands for long-term economic use.

 POLICIES:

 Residential development adjacent to forestry uses should occur in a manner which minimizes potential conflicts and reduces unnecessary conversion of forest land through use of such mechanisms as clustering, buffers, etc.